Multibit-Legacy/multibit-hd/mbhd-install/README.md

 The JavaFX packager from Oracle has been hailed as the correct way to deploy a JavaFX application, but our experience has shown that it is very tricky to configure within a Maven build.
 Packaging a JRE with it leads to a huge download size and there are no facilities for OS-specific scripts.

+Later on we may revisit the JavaFX approach, but for now we're sticking with JWrapper.